onyx-platform/onyx-datomic/README.md

 ## onyx-datomic

-Onyx plugin providing read and write facilities for batch processing a Datomic database.
+Onyx plugin providing read and write facilities for batch and stream processing on a Datomic database.

 #### Installation